Beramos/DS-Julia2925/projects/01-antibiotics.md

 1. Implement the antibiotics dosing model using Catalyst. **Don’t implement the ODEs directly, instead, add all processes as reactions.** Ignore HGT.
 The part “antibiotic dosing” does not need to be implemented.
 This can be addressed by the solver.
 2. Convert your system into an ODE system.
 3. Perform a simulation!
 Start with the following initial conditions: `u₀map = [:S=>500, :R=>100, :C=>50.0]`.
 Use the paper to get some realistic parameter values.
 Simulate for 35 days and make a plot.
-4. Use `DiscreteProblem` and `JumpProblem` for discrete versions.
+4. Try out `DiscreteProblem` and `JumpProblem` for stochastic versions.
 5. Now use `PresetTimeCallback` to give antibiotics dosing on set time points.
-This requires making a function to give the solver’s callback to have the variable C increase at set times (your dosing times) with a specific value (i.e. the dosis of antibiotics you add).
+This requires making a function to give the solver’s callback to have the variable $C$ increase at set times (your dosing times) with a specific value (i.e. the dosis of antibiotics you add).
 Make a bunch of plots with different schemes.
 You can use DrWatson’s functionality to save these figures systematically.
 6. Make a function that gives different dosing schemes and concentrations.
 Either use random sampling or optimization to minimize the bacterial load.
 Make a Pareto plot of the bacterial load vs total antibiotics used in your treatments.
 7. Perform a sensitivity analysis of a parameter of your choice.